ua-gist-open-source/qgis-watershed-delineation/README.md

 ### Deliverable
 This assignment requires you to commit to a new branch in this repo named `watershed`

-1) your watershed shapefile.
-This includes the following files (assuming it was named `watershed.shp`:
+1. Make a directory named `data` and put the data layers of the following in your directory.
+Please include the `.shp`, `shx`, `.sbx`, and `.prj` files of each shapefile.
+You may zip them.
+- watershed
+- channels
+- river/channel intersection

+2. A screenshot of your watershed attribute table

+3. A screenshot of your map showing the watershed delineation

+### Important!
+Save these results!
+You will want to save the following for Part II:
 - watershed.shp
-- watershed.shx
+- channels.shp
-- watershed.dbf
+- river_channel_intersections.shp
-- watershed.prj
+- clipped, filled DEM
-You can include the .xpg and .qpj files but they are not necessary.

-2) A screenshot of your watershed attribute table

-3) A screenshot of your map showing the watershed delineation